News & Events

 About BW

-BW is Vietnam’s leading logistics and industrial real estate platform with over 9 million square meters of industrial land in prime locations under control across 51 projects in 12 key provinces in Vietnam.
+BW is Vietnam’s leading logistics and industrial real estate platform with over 10 million square meters of industrial land in prime locations under control across 58 projects in 12 key provinces in Vietnam.
 BW has been focused on developing for-rent modern warehouses and light industrial to capture the outsized growth opportunities of manufacturing, increasing domestic consumption, and the rapid growth of e-commerce.
-As of Q4 2023, BW has secured equity commitments of more than US$1 billion from its investors and partners and has formed strategic partnerships with leading global manufacturers, e-commerce, and logistics players to serve one of the fastest-growing markets in Asia.